LiveAQuietLife/obsidian-hold-course/README.md

 **Creating a semester:** Open the dropdown and click **+ New Semester**.

 **Switching semesters:** Select any semester from the dropdown.

+**Renaming a semester:** Open the dropdown and select **Rename Semester**.

+**Deleting a semester:** Open the dropdown and select **Delete Semester**.
+Since this removes every class, lecture, assignment, exam, and library resource under that semester, the confirmation dialog states exactly how much is about to be deleted.
+This cannot be undone.

 ---